 How to Vote

-As Yellowhead County does not have a List of Electors, all electors wishing to vote must make a statement that they are eligible to vote.
-The Elector must also produce valid identification that identifies the Elector and their address.
+The Elector must produce valid identification that identifies the Elector and their address.
 The most common form of ID is a Valid Alberta Drivers License or an Alberta Identification Card.
-A list of other acceptable identification is found on the Elections Alberta website.

 Evansburg (Tipple Park Museum) – Division 1